pradeepelavarasan/GRAD-CAM-Visual-Explanations/README.md

 # GRAD-CAM-Visual-Explanations

-This project helps to identify the misclassified images (from pre-trained ResNet18 Model trained on CIFAR10) and using GRAD CAM visualize how the network focuses on important parts fo the images to guess the final results.
+This project helps to identify the misclassified images (from pre-trained ResNet18 Model trained on CIFAR10) and using GRAD CAM visualize how the network focuses on important parts fo the images to predict the final results.

 ## Steps Involved: